Johnsons, California

 Johnsons (formerly, Klamath) is an unincorporated community in Humboldt County, California.
 It is located on the Klamath River 14 mi northwest of Weitchpec, at an elevation of 180 feet (55 m).

 History

-Johnsons is a settlement in Humboldt County, California.
+Johnsons is a settlement in Humboldt County.
 A fairly isolated and small Yurok ancestral village, Johnsons is located within the Yurok reservation along the Klamath River and is known for its excellent fishing and serenity.
-Electricity was made available to the community in 2019 after a long-standing utilization of solar & generator power.
+Electricity was made available to the community in 2019 after a long-standing utilization of solar and generator power.